Introduction to CEDAR

-The CEDAR pilot projects involve more than forty textual scholars, Ph.D. students, and humanities computing experts at the University of Chicago and fifteen other universities in North America and Europe (16 UChicago scholars and 7 Ph.D. students from 6 different departments are working with 18 collaborators and advisors elsewhere).
+The CEDAR pilot projects involve more than 40 textual scholars, Ph.D. students, and humanities computing experts at the University of Chicago and other universities in North America and Europe.
 Each of the CEDAR project teams works closely with the CEDAR computational staff to develop methods suitable for their individual projects and, in many cases, generalizable to all projects.

 Ellen MacKay, Associate Professor of English, and Jeffrey Stackert, Professor of Hebrew Bible, serve as the faculty co-directors at the University of Chicago to administer the CEDAR initiative.
-The primary contact for CEDAR is Miller Prosser, Associate Director of Digital Studies in the Division of Humanities of the University of Chicago (email@example.com).
+The primary contact for CEDAR is Miller Prosser, Director of Online Publications in the Forum for Digital Culture of the University of Chicago (email@example.com).

 Phase One of CEDAR (2017‒2021) focused on three “canonical” corpora written in different historical periods using very different languages and writing systems: the Mesopotamian Epic of Gilgamesh, the Hebrew Bible, and Shakespeare’s plays.
 Four more projects were added in Phase Two (2022‒2025): one ancient, on the Egyptian Book of the Dead; one medieval, on the Middle English poem Piers Plowman; one modern, on the works of Herman Melville; and a project on indigenous American sign systems that explores non-alphabetic and non-Western traditions of writing.
 In Phase Three, after the CEDAR software tools and procedures have been thoroughly tested and documented by these seven pilot projects, we will make them available to scholars in all fields who wish to contributed to an online series of digital editions published and maintained by the University of Chicago.